Overview

 A chest drain is a narrow tube that is inserted between the ribs and sits in the space between the lung and the chest wall.
 This space is lined on both sides by a membrane called the pleura and is known as the pleural cavity or pleural space.
 A chest drain is inserted when air, fluid, blood or pus has collected in the pleural space.
 The external end of the chest drain tube is attached to a bottle which acts as a seal to prevent anything from leaking back into the pleural space.

-We are aware this PDF are might not be accessible to all users.
-If you would like to request an accessible version, please contact bfwh.
+We are aware this PDF might not be accessible to all users.
+Read our accessibility statement to learn more.